 In todays piece I wanted to explain a related question in greater depth.
 I want to expand on the frequency side of the equation.

 How often should you clean a coffee pot with vinegar?

 The long answer – Vinegar is acidic, roughly 5%.
-When you cut it in water 50/50 then your acidic potency is cut in half but it is still potent enough to damage cheap plastic parts over time and frequent cleanings.
+When you cut it in water 50/50 then your acid potency is cut in half but it is still potent enough to damage cheap plastic parts over time and frequent cleanings.

-This isn’t to say don’t clean your machine very often but because of this I do like to clean my machines slightly less frequently.
+This isn’t to say that you shouldn’t clean your machine very often but because of this and to save money on buying extra jogs of distilled vinegar I do tend to clean my machines slightly less frequently.

 You really should match your cleaning schedule to your usage if you want to maximize the efficiency of the process.